 I already know how to draw with henna.
 Do I need to take this class?

 Do you offer refunds?

-My courses are usually suitable for all levels, it goes the same for this one.
-But for this one it is important to understand that in this course I don't cover any basics.
+My classes are usually suitable for all levels, it goes the same for this one.
+But for this one it is important to understand that in this class I don't cover any basics.
 You need to be able to make your own hennapaste, use a cone or syringe and know how to draw with them.

 Even though I set this class up for fellow henna artists, it is possible to participate while you draw with pencils or pen.
 In that way regard this as an art design class.

 - Have you always wondered about the meaning and origins of the teseghnest jewelry?